hollina/duke-replication/README.md

 To perform a clean run

 1. Be sure to have downloaded the publicly available IPUMS and ICPSR data that we are not allowed to redistribute
+2. Be sure to download the NUMIDENT data from https://doi.org/10.3886/E207202V1.
-2. Delete the following two directories:
+3. Delete the following two directories:

   - `/processed`
   - `/output`

-3. Open the stata project `duke-replication.stpr` or make the working directory of Stata is the same directory `duke-replication.stpr` is located in
+4. Open the stata project `duke-replication.stpr` or make the working directory of Stata is the same directory `duke-replication.stpr` is located in
-4. Run this file, `0_run_all.do`
+5. Run this file, `0_run_all.do`